 LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Level 1 Consequences may also be utilized.
 Level 1-2 Consequences may also be utilized.
 Level 1-3 Consequences may also be utilized.
 Level 1-4 Consequences may also be utilized.
-Reprimand Work Assignment Class or schedule change 4-10 day suspension Extended suspension 11+ days Referral to alternative Recommendation for process to determine Parent Contact Confiscate item 1-3 day suspension education program appropriate disciplinary action Temporary removal from class Suspension of privileges Denial of driving privileges Denial of Bus Transportation 6-10 days Expulsion (to be considered only in most severe cases) Restitution In-school suspension Referral to Police Detention Parent Conference Readmission Conference Denial of Bus Transportation 1-5 days Behavior Contract
+If these interventions are successful, referral to the school administrator may not be necessary.
+In some cases, referral to the school administrator may be necessary RAP referral required RAP referral required.
+RAP referral required.
+Reprimand Work Assignment Class or schedule change 4-10 day suspension Extended suspension 11+ days 3 1-3 day Referral to alternative education Recommendation for process to determine appropriate disciplinary Parent Contact Confiscate item suspension program action